roryleung/ICGL17/_pages/registration.md

 *The early bird fees are applicable for registrations completed on or before **~~28 February 2025~~ 20 March 2025**.
 Full price applies to registrations from **21 March to 20 September 2025**.*

+> ⚠ **Important Deadline:**
+> Conference participants who wish to present a paper, either in a workshop or as an individual presentation, **must register by Monday, March 31st**.
+> This is essential for us to finalise the conference programme.

 Registration fee includes: Coffee breaks, Lunch on the 23rd and the 26th of September, the Conference Reception on the 24th of September at Queens’ College, and a punting experience.

 **The registration is now open!**